Alert Statuses

 False positive | The detection was not a valid statistical anomaly.
 Sometimes, this can be the result of a data collection issue from Monte Carlo. | No |

-Marking an alert as Fixed results in the anomaly being removed from the training set for machine learning thresholds.
+*Marking an alert from a Metric or Custom SQL Monitor as Fixed results in the anomaly being removed from the training set for machine learning thresholds.
 This helps to keep thresholds accurate and sensitive.
+This workflow will be deprecated by April 2025 and replaced with marking as normal and selecting training data.